WELCOME TO THE NEUROLOGY RESIDENCY TRAINING PROGRAM AT STATEN ISLAND UNIVERSITY HOSPITAL AND LENOX HILL HOSPITAL

 Hear our Associate Program Director, Sami Saba, M.D. tell us his inspiration for taking care of patients with neurological and neuromuscular diseases.

 DR. NAJJAR FEATURED IN THE FILM "BRAIN ON FIRE"

-Dr. Souhel Najjar is portrayed in the Netflix original film "Brain on Fire" based on Susannah Callahan's New York Times Bestselling book.
+Department Chairman and Service Line Director Dr. Souhel Najjar is portrayed in the Netflix original film "Brain on Fire" based on Susannah Callahan's New York Times Bestselling book.
 Dr. Najjar is seen here with the author Susannah Callahan and actress Chloe Grace Moretz at the film premiere.

 To hear Dr. Najjar speak about his experience, click below.

-"LENOX HILL" DOCU-SERIES STREAMS WORLDWIDE ON NETFLIX
+"LENOX HILL" SERIES ON NETFLIX

 "Lenox Hill" follows four of our physicians and their care teams at Lenox Hill Hospital, including our Neurosurgery colleagues Dr. Langer and Dr. Boockvar.
 The series intimately explores the tireless efforts and care we provide to our patients and their families.

 A bonus episode featuring Lenox Hill Hospital during the early days of the COVID-19 pandemic is also now streaming, offering viewers a look at how our staff dealt with this "huge, silent, tsunami."